ni/nimble/packages/nimble-components/src/table/specs/editable-table-ixd.md

 -   When data integrity is critical and the table should not be modified by users.
 -   When the table is used for displaying static or read-only data.
 -   When the user interface requires a more complex data entry form.
+-   When the application requires spreadsheet features like
+    - pasting or filling data into a range of cells
+    - styling or formatting cells, rows, or columns
+    - cell formula or cell referencing

 ## Anatomy